This article was updated by Digital Trends senior writer Andy Boxall on 5/5/2020.

 Who it’s for: Anyone seeking a gorgeous, powerful, customizable, Android phone.

-There’s a truly stunning 6.55-inch AMOLED screen with an unusual 20:9 aspect ratio, a 2,400 x 1,080-pixel resolution, and a buttery smooth 90Hz refresh rate.
+There’s a truly stunning 6.78-inch AMOLED screen with a 3168 x 1440-pixel resolution, and a buttery smooth 120Hz refresh rate.
 It’s bright, with deep blacks, and accurate colors.
-It also supports HDR10+, though it doesn’t match the latest Apple or Samsung displays on quality.
-There’s a tiny teardrop notch at the top and it’s a flat panel.
+It also supports HDR10+, and comes very close to matching the latest Apple or Samsung displays on quality.
+There’s a tiny hole-punch selfie camera in the top corner, plus cool features like a 240Hz touch sampling rate, and motion smoothing for video.

-You’ll find plenty of power here with a Snapdragon 855 Plus processor and 8GB of RAM.
-It also offers 128GB of storage, and it’s lightning-fast UFS 3.0 storage.
+You’ll find plenty of power here with a Snapdragon 865 Plus processor and 12GB of RAM.
 Overall, this is one of the fastest phones we’ve ever tested.
-It runs Android 10 with Oxygen OS on top, which is packed with handy customization options and tons of optimizations compared to the last version.
+It runs Android 10 with Oxygen OS on top, which is packed with handy customization options and tons of optimizations, and also remains uncluttered, fast, and very easy to learn.
+It’s one of our favorite versions of Android.

 Runner-up: Asus Zenfone 6